Bullet-riddled U.S. flag that survived D-Day comes home 75 years later

 The flag handover was a main part of the visit to the White House by Mark Rutte, prime minister of the Netherlands, who held Oval Office talks with President Donald Trump.

-The flag has been owned by retired Dutch businessman and art collector Bert Kreuk, who said he bought it at auction three years ago with the intention of donating it to the United States.
+The flag has been owned by retired Dutch businessman and art collector Bert Kreuk, who paid $514,000 for it at auction three years ago with the intention of donating it to the United States.

 “I cannot keep it myself.
 It needs to go to the right institution.
 I need to give it back,” Kreuk said in a telephone interview ahead of the ceremony, at which he spoke.